abmajith/verilog-riscV32I-machine/notesVonNeumanArch/README.md

 		This causes the processor to reload the saved state either from *stack* or *shadow registers*

 **Install Verilog and gtkwave in Ubuntu**
-I am really sorry if you using other than *Linux*!.
+I am sorry if you are using other than *Linux*!
+OS.
+I never had an opportunity to run other *OS* besides watching movies with my friends on their computers.

-To install *verilog, gtkwave*
+To install *Verilog, gtkwave*
 ```bash
 #install
 sudo apt-get install iverilog gtkwave